Why is Canada so special?

 British Columbia is truly one of the most appealing provinces in Canada.
 Not just in Canada but in the entire world.
 Its largest city, Vancouver, has appeared in many lists that include the best cities to live in.
-The province has an excellent healthcare, diverse culture, rich cultural heritage and a high standard of living.
+The province has excellent healthcare, diverse culture, a rich cultural heritage, and a high standard of living.

 Besides being safe, there are many education and work opportunities in agriculture, health, manufacturing, construction, and forestry.
 One of the downsides of living in British Columbia is that it’s very expensive.

 All of the expenses could cost up to $2.500 per month.
 The property taxes are approximately $3.900 and the average amount that you might need to live there annually is about $80.000.